ahmidou09/eCommerce_MERN/README.md

-# welcome to eCommerce platform
+# welcome to EazyMart eCommerce platform